ewha-pai/ewha-pai.github.io/_news/announcement_5.md

 related_posts: false
 ---

-One paper at Kidney Research and Clinical Practice (Q1).
+One paper accepted at Kidney Research and Clinical Practice (Q1).